Participant Statement of Understanding and Code of Conduct

 4. In consideration of other staff members, I agree to follow the bedtime and sleep schedule of the unit, unless otherwise directed by the jamboree program.

-labeled, clean, and neat.
+5. I will be responsible for keeping my quarters and personal gear labeled, clean, and neat.
 I will adhere to all jamboree recycling policies and regulations.
 I will do my share to prevent littering of the jamboree grounds.

 6. I understand that the purchase, possession, or consumption of alcoholic beverages or illegal drugs by any youth member is prohibited.
 This standard shall apply to all who attend the jamboree.